jnozzi/cocoadev.com/markdown/HowToDuplicateAViewFromTheNib.md

 The best way to do this is to put this view in a separate nib, and then reload the nib every time you want a new copy of it.

-It's also possible to encode/decode your view with an General/NSKeyArchiver to get a deep copy of it.
+It's also possible to encode/decode your view with an NSKeyArchiver to get a deep copy of it.
 Something like this should work

-General/NSData *viewData = General/[NSKeyedArchiver archivedDataWithRootObject:view];
+NSData *viewData = [NSKeyedArchiver archivedDataWithRootObject:view];
-General/NSView *deepCopy = General/[NSKeyedUnarchiver unarchiveObjectWithData:viewData];
+NSView *deepCopy = [NSKeyedUnarchiver unarchiveObjectWithData:viewData];

 ----